 Following old US-80 and its contemporary equivalents across the nation’s southern tier takes you through more varied cultural and physical landscapes than you’ll find along any other cross-country route.
-Throughout this roughly 3,000-mile journey you can shift from one world to another in the time it takes to play a baseball game.
-Heading east from the golden sands of San Diego, within a few hours you reach the harshly beautiful Southwest deserts, their trademark saguaro cacti creating a backdrop straight out of a Roadrunner cartoon.
-The route’s central segment crosses the thousand-mile, “you can see for two days” plains of New Mexico and West Texas, where pumpjacks jig for oil and cattle graze beneath a limitless sky.
+Throughout this roughly 3,000-mile (4,828 km) journey, you can shift from one world to another in the time it takes to play a baseball game.
+Heading east from the golden sands of San Diego, within a few hours you reach the harshly beautiful Southwestern deserts, their trademark saguaro cacti creating a backdrop straight out of a Road Runner cartoon.
+The route’s central segment crosses the thousand-mile “you can see it for two days” plains of New Mexico and West Texas, where pump jacks jig for oil and cattle graze beneath a limitless sky.
 To the east spreads yet another land, starting at the cotton-rich Mississippi Delta and continuing along the foot of the Appalachians to the bayous and sea islands surrounding the country’s grandest little city, Savannah.

 On an equal footing with the fine food is the incredible variety of music you’ll hear, whether it’s in a Texas honky-tonk or in the juke joints and gospel-spreading churches of Mississippi and Alabama.
 Along the Mexican border, from San Diego well past El Paso, radio stations blast out an anarchic mix of multilingual music, part country-western, part traditional Mexican, with accordions and guitars and lyrics flowing seamlessly from one language to the other and back—often in a single line of a song.
 Along the way, you can visit the hometowns of Buddy Holly, Little Richard, and Otis Redding, or pay your respects at the final resting places of Hank Williams, Jimmie Rodgers, and Duane Allman.
 After dark, listen to the current and next generation making music in roadside bars and clubs.